 Widmer Brothers Brewing + Fat Head’s Brewery

 Bock is metal!
 But Doppelbock is Metal As Bock!
 You know … like Motörhead!
 This clean, dark brew was soul-crushingly good.
 It will lead you into and through the darkness.
 You shall meet, greet and defeat your maker.
 You will kiss the goat!
 Welcome to the dark side.
 You shall never return.
 Prost!

 Rauch You Like a Hurricane #PDXNOW Smoked Dopplebock

 Rauch You Like a Hurricane was Fat Head’s take on the traditional German-style dopplebock with a twist.
 Aromas of rich German malts and a hint of smoke are followed by flavors of smoke, toffee and caramel.

 #PDXNOW Sticke Alt

-Occidental’s submission to the #PDXNOW Collabofest is a stronger-than-normal seasonal Altbier.
+Occidental’s submission to the #PDXNOW Collabofest was a stronger-than-normal seasonal Altbier.
 Sticke (German for “secret”) is a balanced beer with a complex malt bill and subtle hop aroma provided by noble hop varieties.
 Fill your glass, pretend you are at a Düsseldorf brewhaus and enjoy the festivities.